All Episodes

 And way back in the 90s, when the media wouldn't do it, a message is conveyed that it would be improper to discuss these things.

-After all, the man is our president of the United States and his wife tried to save every American with uh health care.
+After all, the man is our president of the United States and his wife tried to save every American with health care.

 It'd be terribly bad form to do this.

-The media wouldn't report on it, conveys a message that it would be uncool to talk about these things.
+It conveys a message that it would be uncool to talk about these things.

-But what is so wrong about people being reminded of the Clinton past, or in some cases being told about it for the first time.
+But what is so wrong about people being reminded of the Clinton past or in some cases being told about it for the first time?

 I mean, is anything in the past ever out of bounds for a Republican candidate?

-The media go back 25, 30 Years.
+The media go back 25, 30 years.

 The media will quote sources that are 20, 25 years old that have personal grudges and so forth in their efforts to destroy Republicans.